shwetayd9559-cmd/Blinkit-Sales-Analysis/README.md

-1. BLINKIT-ANALYSIS:
+1. BLINKIT-ANALYSIS:<br>

 The Blinkit Sales Analysis Dashboard is an interactive business intelligence solution developed in Microsoft Power BI to evaluate key aspects of sales and operational performance.
 3. Description:<br>

 This project analyzes sales and operational performance data for Blinkit and presents the findings through an interactive dashboard built in Microsoft Power BI.
 By transforming raw transactional data into clear and actionable insights, the dashboard highlights trends in product performance, outlet efficiency, and customer purchasing behavior.
 The analysis is intended to support data-driven decision-making and provide practical recommendations to improve business performance.
-4. Technology Stack:
+4. Technology Stack:<br>

 The dashboard was built using the following tools and technologies:
-• 📊 Power BI Desktop – Main data visualization platform used for report creation.
+• 📊 Power BI Desktop – Main data visualization platform used for report creation.<br>
-• 📂 Power Query – Data transformation and cleaning layer for reshaping and preparing the data.
+• 📂 Power Query – Data transformation and cleaning layer for reshaping and preparing the data.<br>
-• 🧠 DAX (Data Analysis Expressions) – Used for calculated measures, dynamic visuals, and conditional logic.
+• 🧠 DAX (Data Analysis Expressions) – Used for calculated measures, dynamic visuals, and conditional logic.<br>
-• 📝 Data Modeling – Relationships established among tables to enable cross-filtering and aggregation.
+• 📝 Data Modeling – Relationships established among tables to enable cross-filtering and aggregation.<br>
-• 📁 File Format – .pbix for development and .png for dashboard previews.
+• 📁 File Format – .pbix for development and .png for dashboard previews.<br>
 5. Data Source:
 The dataset used in this project was obtained as part of a data analytics training program and is widely used for educational and portfolio purposes.
 It is a sample dataset modeled on Blinkit retail operations and does not represent official company data.
 ** This is a practice dataset sourced from a data analytics course and does not represent official or proprietary data from Blinkit.